mikerodionov/MSFT-Certifications/MSFT/AZ-305/AZ-305_Preparation_notes.md

 ### Design a Networking Strategy Recap

->>>
 #### App Service

 App Service VNET Integration

-- **App Service VNET integration provides connectivity to resources in or through a VNET**;  App Service VNET integration provides **outbound connectivity from the perspective of Azure App Service**.
+- **App Service VNET integration provides outbound connectivity to resources in or through a VNET**;  App Service VNET integration provides **outbound connectivity from the perspective of Azure App Service**.
 For inbound connectivity to an Azure App Service app, you would require a feature such as Private Link.
 - App Service VNet integration requires a supported Standard, Premium, Premium v3, or Elastic Premium App Service pricing tier
 - App Service integration is not supported in the Free or Basic App Service Plan tiers